Breakfast in London, dinner in Barcelona

 If you only remember one European train travel resource

 Apart from seat 61 of course - make it int.bahn.de.
 This has an excellent online timetable for the whole of Europe, probably the most useful European train travel resource on the net.
-Ask it for Palermo to Helsinki or Lisbon to Moscow and you'll see what I mean.
-These tips may help:
+Ask it for Stockholm to Palermo or Lisbon to Bucharest and you'll see what I mean.
+If you want to know if a European journey is possible by train, how long it takes, how frequently it runs, and if there's a direct train, this is where to start.

 -